 Prevention and early intervention

-We know that ending youth homelessness starts with prevention and early intervention.
-Our public schools, child welfare services and juvenile justice system can and should play an important role in preventing youth homelessness.
+We know that ending youth homelessness starts with preventing homelessness from ever occurring.
+Our public schools, child welfare services, and juvenile justice system can and should play an important role in preventing young people from becoming homeless.
 These systems are ideally positioned to identify the early warning signs of young people in crisis and connect them with services that can stabilize their housing situations or home life.

 - Public schools: More than 1.3 million homeless students have been identified in our public schools—on average, there are 14 students experiencing homelessness in each public school across America.
-With the proper support, teachers and staff can help identify students who are facing crises and connect them to the right supports, such as housing, counseling and/or legal assistance.
+With the proper support, teachers and staff can help identify students who are facing crises and connect them to the right supports, such as housing, counseling, and legal assistance.

 - Child welfare: The instability of life in the child welfare system often pushes young people into homelessness.
 With more resources and improved coordination among youth-serving agencies, child welfare, including foster care, can play a crucial role in keeping young people from ever experiencing homelessness.